Il Vicolo stretto-Medieval center - Close to Rome

 Small steps, typical alleys and an antique church are waiting for the guest's in Pulcherini – and of course much of relaxation in a very quiet and peaceful environment.

 The holiday home Il Vicolo stretto is a simple furnished apartment on two floors.
 On the ground floor are the kitchen with dining table and TV.
 The two bedrooms are located on the first floor; one with double bed and the other with two single beds.
 The bathroom is with shower.
-In a distance of 50 m to the house - behind the house – is a small terrace with table, chairs and view over the mountains, a nice and cosy place to spend time under the warm Mediterranean sun.
+In front of the house you can sit in the little characteristic street.

 |Size||Sleeps up to 4, 2 bedrooms|